kellan/laughingmeme/_posts/asides/2006-05-10-bush-the-best-moment-of-my-presidency-was-catching-a-perch-on-my-lake.md

 ---
 id: 3356
-title: 'Bush: &#8220;The best moment of my presidency was catching a perch on my lake&#8221;'
+title: 'Bush: "The best moment of my presidency was catching a perch on my lake"'
 date: '2006-05-10T09:46:00+00:00'
 author: Kellan
 layout: post